Neraud/home-server/docs/Vagrant.md

 The mock NAS storage is used as media storage.

-The webui uses the default password : `deluge`.
+The webui uses the password : `Passw0rd`.

 ### pyload